irani-crawler/telegram-crawler/README.md

 - **State Persistence:** Saves progress (last processed message) to resume crawling after interruptions.
 - **Rate-Limit Handling:** Gracefully manages Telegram's `FloodWaitError`.
 - **Structured Storage:** Organizes posts and comments in separate JSON files.
+- **Database Integration:** Stores posts and comments in a MySQL database.
+- **ClickHouse Logging:** Logs events and errors to a ClickHouse database for monitoring.
+- **View Data:** Includes a script to view stored posts and comments.
 - **Modular Codebase:** Clean and easily extensible design for further development.

 ---